 After reading every public comment, it’s clear that years of environmental education have paid off; citizens of Boulder appreciate and respect Wonderland Lake as a nature preserve and sanctuary as the city intended.

 I share the majority’s opposition to building structures on Wonderland Lake or encroaching on the surrounding sensitive habitats.
 I also support Friends of Wonderland Lake’s petition to make the name “Wonderland Lake Wildlife Sanctuary” official.
 By formalizing the name, we can honor the original intent and the “overwhelming majority of folks” who defend it.

 I’m now excited for others to learn about the sanctuary.
 Fortunately, there wasn’t a single public comment voicing opposition to environmental education.
-Given Colorado’s “leave no trace” ethos, Boulder’s citizens know that environmental education can be done without having an adverse impact on nature.
+Given Colorado’s “leave no trace” ethos, Boulder’s citizens know that environmental education can be done without harming nature.

-Everything I know about Wonderland Lake I learned over the last decade without a single boardwalk, pier or building structure at the lake.
+Everything I know about Wonderland Lake I learned over the last decade without a single boardwalk, pier, or building structure at the lake.
 The city made the right decision for Boulder and showed immense respect for the overwhelming majority who spoke up in Wonderland Lake’s defense.
 Let’s continue supporting conservation education, the preservation and protection of this sanctuary for our children, and their children’s children.
-Visit WonderlandLake.com to continue learning more about this unique sanctuary, the species and issues.
+Visit WonderlandLake.com to continue learning more about this unique sanctuary, the species, and its issues.